knowit/hlf/cloud/README.md

    `python download_secret.py .env <project name> <bucket name> <keyring> <cryptokey> --out ../secrets/.env`

 ### Project variables
-Finally, there are some variables that must be set.
+Luckily for us there are some variables that must be set!
 As these are not shared between modules, and are not globally needed for e.g. `gcloud`, they are not stored as environment variables.

 Create a file named `gcp.json` inside `hlf/secrets`:
 ```json